check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

   }
 }

-// Note: a concerete client implementation would also be generated.
+// Note: a concrete client implementation would also be generated.
 The details
 // aren't interesting here.
 ```